'New chance at life': Man gets face, hands in rare surgery - WTMJ

 Experts say it appears the surgery at NYU Langone Health was a success, but warn it’ll take some time to say for sure.

-Worldwide, surgeons have completed at least 18 face transplants and 35 hand transplants, according to the United Network for Organ Sharing, or UNOS, which oversees the U.S. transplant system.
+U.S. surgeons have completed at least 18 face transplants and 35 hand transplants, according to the United Network for Organ Sharing, or UNOS, which oversees the nation’s transplant system.

 But simultaneous face and double hand transplants are extremely rare and have only been tried twice before.
 The first attempt was in 2009 on a patient in Paris who died about a month later from complications.
 Two years later, Boston doctors tried it again on a woman who was mauled by a chimpanzee, but ultimately had to remove the transplanted hands days later.